southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 South Dakota does not recognize common-law marriages, except for unions established before July 1959.
 The state marriage laws (Chapter 25-1-29) specify that marriages must be authenticated, solemnized, and recorded to be considered lawful.
 However, South Dakota recognizes the validity of common-law marriage established in other states.

-Common law marriages refer to unions where two people are considered formally married, even though both parties did not obtain a marriage license or have a formal wedding ceremony.
+Common law marriages refer to unions in which two people are considered formally married even though neither party obtains a marriage license or has a formal wedding ceremony.
 Such marriages are common across multiple US states, such as Iowa, Kansas, Oklahoma, Rhode Island, Colorado, and Texas.

-While the requirements for establishing a common-law marriage vary, most states have the same general rules:
+While the requirements for establishing a common-law marriage vary, most states have the same rules:

 • Parties must be old enough to enter into a marriage (state legal age)